I Can Hear the Heart Beating as One: Background and recording

 I Can Hear the Heart Beating as One is the follow-up to Yo La Tengo's highly acclaimed 1995 album Electr-O-Pura, which was ranked at number 9 in The Village Voice's 1995 Pazz & Jop critics' poll.
 Electr-O-Pura marked a new creative direction for the band.
 According to singer and guitarist Ira Kaplan, "I think after Electr-O-Pura we've had a direction of trying not to worry too hard about what the next album is going to sound like [...] we just write a bunch of songs, and then go one baby step at the time and just do what seems right."
 At the time, Kaplan also explained that the lyrics used to come last: "What will really happen is somebody will start playing and we'll all fall in and play for a long time.
 We'll finish playing an hour later and kinda say, 'Oh, do you remember what you did?'
 Then we'll write something down—or maybe we won't."

 I Can Hear the Heart Beating as One was recorded at House of David in Nashville, Tennessee and produced by Roger Moutenot, who also produced the band's previous two albums.
 Kaplan described the recording sessions of the album as follows: "We hole up in a room and work for a really long time.
 Then we come out and blink our eyes because it's sunny out".
-Initially, the band did not intend to write a long album, but eventually felt that having a long album was the only way to accommodate the instrumental track "Spec Bebop", which the band felt it needed to be included in the album "by hook or by crook".
+Initially, the band did not intend to write a long album, but eventually felt that having a long album was the only way to accommodate the instrumental track "Spec Bebop", which the band felt needed to be included in the album "by hook or by crook".
 I Can Hear the Heart Beating as One is the only Yo La Tengo album that was recorded on an ADAT magnetic tape format, even though it was mixed to analog later.
+Moutenot refutes this, however, claiming the album was recorded with a 24-track Studer.
 Audio mixing took place at Big House and Magic Shop in New York City.